miakauppila/bloglist-frontend/README.md

 - This repository holds the frontend of the Bloglist App.

+- Backend runs separately. <a href="https://github.com/miakauppila/bloglist-backend" target="_blank">Click here for the backend repo of this app</a>

 - The app has the following properties:
     - user log in/out
     - show all blogs